Father of the Bride (franchise): Father of the Bride (1950)

 When the doting, middle-class working, father Stanley Banks, learns that his beautiful daughter Kay is engaged to Buckley Dunstan, a series of comical difficulties arise.
 Stan navigates a range of wedding planning problems ranging from monetary to emotional, all while his wife Ellie tries to keep the peace and remain calm.
 His love for his daughter grows as Stan realizes he is the father of the bride, and that she has grown up.

 Father's Little Dividend (1951)

 One year following the wedding of their daughter, Stanley and Ellie Banks are surprised with news that their daughter Kay is pregnant.
-While everyone fawns over Kay and the excitement of the upcoming newborn, Stan retrieves as he is not yet ready to be a grandfather.
+While everyone fawns over Kay and the excitement of the upcoming newborn, Stan broods, as he is not yet ready to be a grandfather.
 When the family continues to prepare for the coming baby's nursery and debates over what name it shall have, Stan finds himself being the one that Kay turns to for help because of his mellow facade.
 In helping his daughter realize that she is ready to be a mother, Stan realizes that he too can find excitement in the coming events.